-Explore the stunning valleys of Sødal and Kalkdal in central Liverpool Land by ski.
+Explore the stunning valleys of Sødal and Kalkdal in central Liverpool Land on this ski touring expedition in Greenland.
 As well as skiing a 50km traverse route through the valleys and over the Bjerring Pederson ice field, you'll have the chance to make ski ascents and descents of rarely climbed peaks.
 Views stretch down to the icebergs of the stunning east coast.
 April often gives perfect powder in the mountains, making skiing down to sea level a pleasure.

 We'll begin the expedition with a short snowmobile journey from Tangent's base at Constable Point over the frozen Hurry Fjord to the head of the Kalkdal Valley.
 From here, we'll ski east up Kalkdal, hauling our equipment in pulk sleds.
 The journey will take us to the coastal east end of Kalkdal, where there's the opportunity to explore Horsens Fjord and its icebergs.
 From a camp at the toe of the glacier, we'll ski up and over the Bjerring Pederson icefield, dropping close to sea level again at the confluence of the two glaciers.
 This will lead us into the Sødal valley, where we will be picked up by snowmobile and return to base.